ricsanfre/pi-cluster/docs/_posts/2023-01-29-announcing-release-1.6.md

 [HashiCorp Vault](https://www.vaultproject.io/) is used now as Secret Management solution for Raspberry PI cluster.
 All cluster secrets (users, passwords, api tokens, etc) are securely encrypted and stored in Vault.

-Vault is deployed as a external service, not runing as Kuberentes application.
+Vault is deployed as an external service, not running as a Kubernetes application.
 [External Secrets Operator](https://external-secrets.io/) is used to automatically generate the Kubernetes Secrets from Vault data that Kubernetes applications could need.

 ![picluster-secretsmanagement-architecture](/assets/img/vault-externalsecrets.png)